Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Sample Variance (÷ n−1 = 4)134.5

-Worked Example 2 — Investment Returns (Finance Context)
+Worked Example 2 — Investment Returns

-Worked Example 2 — Financial Variance
+Worked Example — Financial Variance

-An investor recorded annual returns (%) for a stock fund over 4 years: {12, −3, 8, 15}.
-What is the sample variance, and what does it reveal about risk?
+An investor recorded annual returns (%) over 4 years: {12, −3, 8, 15}.
+Find the sample variance and standard deviation.

 1